 Heart beating wildly, Luke drew out a circular shape in the door, taking his time in melting it away, until he was faced with a hole large enough for him to squeeze through.
 He felt the edges of the hole burn against his clothes and sizzle his exposed arms and his hair, but he didn't care.
 He was free!

 Stealthily, he began to walk down the small corridor he was in.
-This area was much colder than it had been in his room, but it didn't matter.
+This area was much colder than it had been in his room.
 In fact, he soon realized the air was being pumped out from somewhere...
 Which meant there had to be a circulation vent of some sort close to him.
 Now that his mind was focused on it, he could really feel the gush of cold air.
 After stopping for a few seconds to identify its direction, he turned to follow it, keeping his lightsaber at the ready.
 The corridors on this level were short and had many turns; he feared he would run into someone sooner or later.

 He closed his eyes and concentrated on the life-energy he felt moving around the Death Star.
-To his great surprise, he could see a relatively clear image of everything at close proximity of himself; almost like mental plans of several levels below him and several above.
-Also visible to him were the shapes of people walking about the station.
+To his great surprise, he could see a relatively clear image of everything at close proximity of himself; almost like mental plans of countless levels below him and several above.
+Also visible to him were the presences of people walking about the station.
 Troopers, guards, generals, admirals, even...
 Vader.
-As soon as Luke felt the Sith's presence he pulled away, afraid that this would have alerted him to his escape attempt.
+As soon as Luke felt the man's presence he pulled away, afraid that this would have alerted him to his escape attempt.
 After several nerve-racking moments in which he half-expected troops to come running down the corridor looking for him, or even Vader's hand reaching up inside the vent, grabbing at his ankle to pull him out, Luke slid back into the Force and tried again.

 His best hope was to find a TIE pilot suit, and try to blend in with the others.